rhymeswithvocal/digital-garden/_notes/tarot-or-baking/biscuits.md

 4. Add .66 cup milk and 1 tbsp honey - mix until dough comes together
 5. Knead dough several times
 6. Flatten or roll dough to .5-.75 inches high
-7. Cut dough to 2-inch squares
+7. Cut dough to 2.5-inch squares
-8. Bake around  minutes
+8. Bake around 12 minutes

 ## Attempt Log

+### Batch 7b - 2.25.21
+- eyeballed the honey, which was a mistake
+- dough way too wet, biscuits came out very flat and brown
+- still tasted good tho

+### Batch 7a - 2.25.21
+- good batch!
+- added about 1.5 extra Tbsp of milk to get the dough to bind

 ### Batch 6 - 2.8.21
 - Good rise!